sjswerdloff/qtpseudo/README.md

 # qtpseudo
-A GUI front end for the pseudonymise functionality in PyMedPhys
+A PyQt GUI front end for the pseudonymise functionality in PyMedPhys